 Comparing CBD vs. Melatonin for Helping Sleep

-To summarize key differences between CBD vs. melatonin for sleep: the former will ease anxiety and pain that might otherwise keep you awake, putting your mind into a relaxing state.
-The latter works with your body’s biology to induce subtle feelings of sleepiness.
+To summarize key differences between CBD vs. melatonin for sleep: CBD will ease anxiety and pain that might otherwise keep you awake, putting your mind into a relaxing state.
+Melatonin works with your body’s biology to induce subtle feelings of sleepiness.
+Therefore, CBD and melatonin complement one another rather than serve duplicative benefits.

 The effects of CBD tend to impact your body quicker than melatonin: Melatonin needs a bit of a head start for your body to understand the message it is transmitting.
 Part of the reason is that melatonin is mostly found in ingestible pills or gummies, so it must go through the digestive process before the receptors get the signal.